pyronaur/easy-photography-portfolio/readme.txt

 ### Quick Overview
 Easy Photography Portfolio is based on the idea of albums with images that can optionally be grouped in categories!
-By default, albums and images are displayed in a masonry  layout.
+By default, albums and images are displayed in a masonry gallery.
 You open up an album to see all the images. then click on an image to look at it closer.
 I think it might be easier to explain with a demo.

 ### Plugin Demo